ÖÖD – reflecting diversity / GHANA

 - Despite the fact that there are apartments in Ghana that cost as much as 800,000 dollars and people drive expensive cars as well as go shopping as their everyday pleasure, like we see every day here in Europe, just a few hundred kilometers further south there are people who live in very traditional Ghanaian buildings made of mud.

-- One really needs some extra spare time to drive from one city to the other – getting back to Accra, the capital city, meant more than 10 police stops on the way;
+- One really needs some extra spare time to drive from one city to the other – getting back to Accra, the capital city, meaning more than 10 police stops on the way;

 - “Have you seen the white guy?”
 A question that was repeatedly asked and everybody knew who they were talking about.